Guinea-Bissau Christians praying together in a humble church, with an open Bible and soft daylight, reflecting faithful witness amid uncertainty.

 Give Thanks

 • Give thanks for the public space churches still have to worship and teach.
-Guinea-Bissau’s legal protections for freedom of conscience and religion are a real mercy, even in a fragile national setting.
+Guinea-Bissau’s legal protections for freedom of conscience and religion are a real mercy during political instability.

 • Give thanks for patterns of interreligious coexistence.
 In many places, Muslims, Christians, and communities shaped by Indigenous religious traditions live alongside one another with meaningful respect.
 That peace should not be taken for granted.